Vahrenwald-List

-Vahrenwald-List (/de/; Eastphalian: Fahrnwoole-List) is the second district of Hanover.
-With 71,173 inhabitants (2020), it is the most populous district of the city consisting of the quarters Vahrenwald (24,986 inh.) and List (46,187 inh.).
-Since 2011, the SPD politician Irma Walkling-Stehmann holds the district mayor office.
+Vahrenwald-List (/de/; Eastphalian: Fahrnwoole-List) is the second borough (Stadtbezirke) of Hanover.
+With 71,173 inhabitants (2020), it is the most populous borough of the city consisting of the quarters (Stadtteile) Vahrenwald (24,986 inh.) and List (46,187 inh.).
+Since 2011, the SPD politician Irma Walkling-Stehmann holds the borough mayor office.

 Demographics

-The graph shows the population development in the district of Vahrenwald-List since 1 January 2005.
+The graph shows the population development in the borough of Vahrenwald-List since 1 January 2005.